Sterlingjdub/100-days-of-code/r1-log.md

 ### R1D14 (4/20/25

 I completed the Source page layout for 100Devs.
 I started my creating the layout mobile first, and then adjusting it for tablets and PCs.
 It was a lot easier creating the layout this way and getting the page to be responsive.

+### R1D15 (5/2/25

+Completed class 09 of 100Devs.
+It wasn't about programming.
+It was focused on networking.

+### R1D16 (5/4/25

+Completed class 10 of 100Devs.
+It went over the layouts but also talked a lot about carrying the logs.
+The next lesson should go into Javascript for the first time.
+One thing Leon shared is that this is the make or break it point.
+Things are going to get harder from her on out, so this is where some people who aren't dedicated will call it quits.
+Not me though!
+I'm in it all the way!

+### R1D17 (5/7/25

+I completed the FCC Flexbox tutorial https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/.
+I also started the Restaurant layout.

+### R1D18 (5/8/25

+I completed the Flexbox Zombies game https://mastery.games/flexboxzombies/